a-schaefers/themelios/README.md

 - Aims to fail gracefully with continue and retry options.
 - A simple script, easy to hack on.

-## What it doesn't do (yet)
+## What Themelios does not do (yet)
 - Currently uefi is unsupported. (imho legacy bios with zfs BE's is more robust.)
 - Configure more than one pool.
 - Write zeros to more than one disk concurrently.
 - Full Disk encryption (kinda just waiting for zfsonlinux to hit maturity in this area...)

-## What it will never do
+## What Themelios will never do
 - Mess with any of your .nix files in your repo.
-This means you still need to enable ZFS in you nix files.
+This means you still need to turn on some basic ZFS settings in you nix files.
 I recommend something like the following: https://github.com/a-schaefers/nix-config/blob/master/modules/nixos/nixos-zfs.nix

 ## Configuration.sh Variables: